 Are you concerned about your child’s learning journey?
 Are you a teacher/teacher-aide working with a child who is bright but not achieving?
 Are you taking on a new role as a Learning Support Coordinator?
 This course is for you and anyone else with limited knowledge on specific learning disabilities (SLD) such as dyslexia.

-SPELD NZ Certificate in Teaching Individuals with Specific Learning Disabilities
+SPELD NZ Teaching Certificate in Specific Learning Disabilities

 People with dyslexia and other specific learning disabilities often suffer years of failure and despondency at school.
 You could be the one to nurture them to success.